Athletics at the 2015 Pan American Games – Women's 10,000 metres

-The women's 10 000 metres sprint competition of the athletics events at the 2015 Pan American Games took place on July 23 at the CIBC Pan Am and Parapan Am Athletics Stadium.
+The women's 10 000 metres sprint competition of the athletics events at the 2015 Pan American Games took place on July 23 at the CIBC Pan Am and Parapan Am Athletics Stadium in Toronto, Canada.
 The defending Pan American Games champion is Marisol Romero of Mexico.

 Records

 Prior to this competition, the existing world and Pan American Games records were as follows: